bablokb/gpio-poll-service/README.md

 enables to set a debug-flag.
 If the latter is `1`, the service will write various messages to the system log.

-For every GPIO listet in the global section, you have to add an individual section named `[GPIOxx]` with xx being the number of the GPIO.
+For every GPIO listed in the global section, you have to add an individual section named `[GPIOxx]` with xx being the number of the GPIO.

 The service supports the following parameters for every section: